What are Micronutrients & Why You Should Care

 Vitamins include A, C, D, E and K

-Micronutrients support energy levels, immune function, cellular function, bone health, brain health, metabolism, and are necessary for slowing the aging process, preventing cancer, physical and mental wellbeing, and more.
+Micronutrients support our energy levels, immune function, cellular function, bone health, brain health, metabolism, help slow the aging process, prevent cancer and other dis-eases, and support physical and mental wellbeing.

-Consequences of Micronutrient Deficiencies: As tiny as the amounts are, micronutrient deficiencies can result in some serious side effects and consequences.
-Although micronutrients deficiency symptoms will vary, depending on what vitamin or mineral is out of balance, some common symptoms of deficiency include:
+As tiny as the amounts are, micronutrient deficiencies can result in serious side effects and some symptoms of deficiency include:

-Five Micronutrient Functions, Deficiencies & Food Sources (While all micronutrients have an impact on our health and wellbeing, I selected five to focus on here.)
+While all micronutrients have an impact on our health, I selected five to highlight.

 1) Vitamin A (Retinol)

-DEFICIENCY: Vitamin A deficiency symptoms include dry eyes, dry skin, night blindness, infertility and trouble conceiving, and an increased risk of infection.
+DEFICIENCY: Dry eyes, dry skin, night blindness, infertility and trouble conceiving, and increased risk of infection.

-SOURCES: Vitamin A rich foods: animal foods including liver, eggs, grass-fed dairy products, and seafood (shrimp, salmon, sardines, and tuna).
+SOURCES: Animal foods including liver, eggs, grass-fed dairy products, and seafood such as shrimp, salmon, sardines, and tuna.

-DEFICIENCY: Magnesium deficiency include fatigue and muscle weakness, mood problems, migraines, PMS, muscle cramps, heart irregularities.
+DEFICIENCY: Fatigue, muscle weakness, mood imbalances, migraines, PMS, muscle cramps, and heart irregularities.

 3) Vitamin B6 (Pyridoxine)

 IMPORTANCE: B6 helps the body turn food into energy.
 It can also help the body fight infections.
-B6 is required for the proper growth and development of the brain, nerves, and skin.
+B6 is required for the proper growth and development of our brain, nerves, and skin.

-DEFICIENCY: Insufficient amounts of B6 can result in skin rashes and cracks around the mouth, anemia, mood changes such as depression and confusion, weakened immune function, and low energy.
+DEFICIENCY: Skin rashes and cracks around the mouth, anemia, depression, confusion, weakened immune function, and low energy.

-SOURCE: Food sources include a wide variety of plant and animal foods, including leafy, cruciferous and root vegetables, fruits such as bananas, red meat, liver, poultry, sunflower and pumpkin seeds.
+SOURCES: Leafy, cruciferous and root vegetables, bananas, red meat, liver, poultry, and sunflower and pumpkin seeds.

 4) Vitamin D

-IMPORTANCE: Vitamin D promotes healthy bone growth, helps prevent depression, may have anti-cancer properties, assists in calcium absorption, proper immune function, facilitates hormone regulation, and in the reduction of inflammation.
+IMPORTANCE: Vitamin D promotes healthy bone growth, helps prevent depression, may have anti-cancer properties, assists in calcium absorption, proper immune function, and facilitates both hormone regulation, and the reduction of inflammation.

-DEFICIENCY: If you’re deficient in Vitamin D, you may get sick often, have bone and/or back pain, hair loss, bone loss, depression, anxiety, chronic fatigue, high blood pressure, weakness, and trouble sleeping.
+DEFICIENCY: You may get sick often, have back pain, hair loss, bone loss, depression, anxiety, chronic fatigue, high blood pressure, weakness, and trouble sleeping.

-SOURCE: Sun exposure, oily fish (such as salmon, tuna, and mackerel, sardines), mushrooms, liver, eggs, and raw milk.
+SOURCES: Sun exposure, oily fish (e.g. salmon, tuna, and mackerel, sardines), mushrooms, liver, eggs, and raw milk.

 IMPORTANCE: Zinc is necessary for normal growth, immune function and wound healing.
-Zinc is necessary for nearly every cellular function and is a vital nutrient for immune system function.
-Zinc also plays a vital role in gut health by improving gut barrier integrity (reversing “leaky gut”).
+It's necessary for nearly every cellular function and is a vital for immune function.
+Zinc also plays a vital role in gut health by improving gut health and reversing “leaky gut.”

-DEFICIENCY: Common zinc deficiency symptoms include: weak immunity, diarrhea, allergies, thinning hair, leaky gut and digestive disorders, acne or skin rashes, reduced sense of taste and smell.
+DEFICIENCY: Weak immunity, diarrhea, allergies, thinning hair, leaky gut and digestive disorders, acne or skin rashes, and reduced sense of taste and smell.

-SOURCE: The richest food source is oysters, but other good sources include red meat, poultry, nuts and seeds, and legumes.
+SOURCES: The richest food source is oysters, and other sources include red meat, poultry, nuts and seeds, and legumes.

 October 15, 2019